Supplemental Slack info for you and your team.

 Tip: If you have an urgent message to share with the entire team, mention @everyone in #general.
 Ask people to react to your message so you know who’s seen it. 👀

 Share what’s important in #general

 rename the channel to something more descriptive, like #announcements, #notices, or #room101 — whatever suits your workspace's needs!

 Decide who can post in #general

-Click your workspace name in the top left to open the menu.
+From your desktop, click your workspace name in the top left.

 Administration, then Workspace settings from the menu.
 Click the